thomsan/dotfiles/README.md

     .\bootstrap.ps1`
     ```

-After the pre-requisites (git-bash, ...) have been installed, open up babun and
+After the pre-requisites (git-bash, ...) have been installed, open up babun (as admin) and
 cd into the dotfiles folder.
 Here, just run `. ./bootstrap` to proceed with the default installation as on UNIX systems.

 ### Manual Labor